What future for XAML and Silverlight?

 So if Microsoft seems to move to HTML 5, it is only for one type of applications, online applications - possibly running off-line or applications running in a sandbox like games running in Canvas.
 The Metro apps.

 And a third type of applications will still work on Windows 8: traditional software for which compatibility will be preserved.

 The fact that Microsoft refuses to adopt WebGL for 3D in the browser, which is offered by Silverlight 5, confirms the idea that the latter will remain supported by the firm.
 Unless Jupiter, the new platform for XAML offers this feature.

-The future est now cleared, from the informations provided by Microsoft about Metro, the new immersive interface of Windows 8.
+The future est now cleared, from the informations provided by Microsoft about Modern UI (formerly Metro), the new immersive interface of Windows 8.